-Limited physical copies of the book will be available at Olney Library through MCPL's contactless Holds to Go program.
-Please call 240-773-9545 during Olney's telephone hours to schedule a time for pick up.
+Limited physical copies of the book are available at Olney Library.
+Please call 240-773-9545 during Olney's telephone hours to confirm a copy is available before coming to the branch.

 E-audio copies are available through MCPL's Hoopla resource: